 - Individual and group advising sessions

 - Planning sessions related to teacher licensure

-- Information sessions (assessment of prior learning; financial aid; how to do research; planning your final semester etc.)
+- Information sessions (financial aid; how to do research; planning your final semester etc.)

 - Co-curricular activities (support groups, art shows, films, movement workshops, meditation space, etc.)